chatwars/chatwars-api-docs/index.md

 Access to pouch transactions: removed
 ```

 ---
-Q: **How do I access a queue?**

-A: To access a queue, you must first ensure that you have had one granted.
-To be granted a queue, simply request a modification to your application with the additional queue added to it.
-After a queue has been granted to you, you can start consuming from it with `%username%_%queue%`.

-*Note: Failure to actually consume from your queue can result in it being revoked.*

-*The current list of queues available can be found in [This section of the documentation](https://chatwars.github.io/chatwars-api-docs/public-exchanges.html).*

----
 Q: **I just got asked to test a feature on a "testing queue".
 What's that?**